reasonml/reasonml.github.io/docs/function.md

 ```

 Reason provides a shorthand syntax for the pattern above.
 Prefixing a named
-argument's value with a question mark at the call site, will pass whatever is
+argument's value with a question mark at the call site will pass whatever is
 inside of the `Some()`, but if the value is `None`, then the named argument
 will not be supplied at all.